mjanez/ckan-ansible/README.md

 * `inventory/`: Contains inventories files for different environments (e.g., production, staging).
 * `roles/`: Contains Ansible roles for managing different components.
   * `ckan/`: Role for managing CKAN installation and configuration.
   * `common/`: Role for common tasks shared across different components.
+Also contains the `files/` directory for copying SSH keys to the target server as needed.
   * `webserver/`: Role for managing web server configuration.
   * `postgresql/`: Role for managing database installation and configuration.
   * `solr/`: Role for managing Solr installation and configuration.